 Defects in any of these three responses can lead to spontaneous or excessive bleeding and bruising.

-Clotting factor deficiency may be due to drugs that affect clotting factors, eg, warfarin, heparin, rivaroxaban and apixaban.
+A clotting factor deficiency may be due to drugs that affect clotting factors (eg, warfarin, heparin, rivaroxaban and apixaban).
 These are often prescribed for atrial fibrillation or a recent blood clot in veins or lungs.
 A clotting factor deficiency can also be a result of a medical condition, such as:

 Typically, a bruise first appears as a reddish patch, which develops over a few hours into a blue, black or purple discolouration.
 It may feel tender immediately after bruising, and the area may be swollen.
-Over a few days, the colour fades to a yellow-green, as the extravasated blood breaks down.
+Over a few days, the colour fades to a yellowish-green, as the leaked blood breaks down.

 Usually, tests are not required for bruises.
 However, if a broken bone is suspected, an X-ray may be required.

-If bruises are occurring for no reason or extremely frequently, blood tests may be required to confirm a coagulation defect and determine if there is an underlying medical problem.
+If bruises are occurring for no reason or extremely frequently, blood tests may be required to confirm a platelet defect and determine if there is an underlying medical problem.

 Urgent medical care is required if the bruising is associated with swelling and extreme pain, as it could indicate a fracture in the underlying bone.